The library provides services and support for researchers at each of your research stage to facilitate your research managing and sharing.

 More information, see Impact: beyond bibliometrics and Improve the visibility and impact of your research in the LibGuide on Bibliometrics.

-Sharing your research both with the research community and the general public in the wider social circle is done by incorporating open science principles and practices into your research process (see the section on Open science and research at Hanken).
+Sharing your research both with the research community and the general public in the wider social circle is done by incorporating open science principles and practices into your research process (see the section below on Open science and research at Hanken).

 Hanken encourages researchers to publish open access to your publications, research data and methods, actively inform the academic community about your research outputs, make the general public aware of them, and take part in societal discussion, in order to facilitate innovation and cooperation both within the academic community and between research and industry.
 Hanken’s Marketing and communication services help researchers in issues related to research communication.